makzzer/makzzer/README.md

 - 👋 Hi, I’m @makzzer
 - 📍 I live in Buenos Aires
 - 👀 I’m interested in front and back end programming
-- 🌱 I’m currently learning React and Python
+- 🌱 I’m currently learning React and NextJS
 - 💞️ I’m looking to collaborate with moderns and skilled teams
 - 📫 You can find my at makzofx@gmail.com